Stack Transformer Based Spatial-Temporal Attention Model for Dynamic Sign Language and Fingerspelling Recognition: Datasets

 \subsection{Korean Sign Language (fingerspelling) dataset}

-We also use the Korean Sign Language (fingerspelling) dataset was collected in previous our lab's work, and it has 31 kinds of fingerspelling gestures.
-This dataset has 620 videos were recorded by 20 non-native signers.
-Each video's duration is approximately 3 seconds.
-In this experiment, we extract 21 hands keypoints by Mediapipe from each frame.
+We also used the Korean Sign Language (fingerspelling) dataset was collected in previous our lab's work, and it has 31 kinds of fingerspelling gestures.
+This dataset has 620 videos were recorded by 20 non-native signers.Each video's duration is approximately 3 seconds.
+In this experiment, we extracted 21 hands keypoints by Mediapipe from each frame.